syncfusion-content/wpf-docs/wpf/Ribbon/Show- HelpButton-in-RibbonWindow.md

 ![](ShowHelpButtoninRibbonWindow_images/ShowHelpButtoninRibbonWindow_img1.jpeg)

-To set the HelpButton at the right of the RibbonWindow for the themes except Office2013, use **TabPanelItem** property of the Ribbon
+To set the HelpButton at the right of the RibbonWindow for the themes except Office2013, use `TabPanelItem` property of the Ribbon

 The TabPanelItem is located at the right corner below the main window close button in the following screen shot.

 ![](ShowHelpButtoninRibbonWindow_images/ShowHelpButtoninRibbonWindow_img2.jpeg)

-This following code snippet explains how to create and configure __TabPanelItem__**.**
+This following code snippet explains how to create and configure TabPanelItem.

 {% highlight xml %}